Teen Missions International

 Teen Missions International (TMI) is an interdenominational Christian mission organization specializing in running short-term mission trips for youth, teenager, and adult participation.
-The organization was started in 1970 in Ohio and was later moved to Florida.
+The organization was started in 1970 in Ohio and later moved its headquarters to Florida.

 The Lord's Boot Camp

+"Boot Camp" is a ten-day training period in which teams learn basic construction and evangelism skills, as well as teamwork.
 TMI's main, and longest running, Boot Camp is based out of Merritt Island Florida.

-Boot Camp is a two-week training period in which teams learn basic construction and evangelism skills, as well as cooperation and teamwork.
-The idea is to present a simulation of the circumstances they may encounter overseas.
-Boot Camp has to be as primitive as the most primitive teams.
-The aim of Teen Missions is to train tomorrows missionaries today and provide teenagers with a way to serve God now, with ways that some have accused of being abusive, neglectful, and controversial in nature.
+The Boot Camp is designed to present simulations of the circumstances members may encounter overseas, and thus intentionally utilizes rustic conditions.
+Members live in tents, use buckets of water to bathe and wash clothes, and wear clothing such as construction boots.

 Mission Trip Age Groups & Program Focus

-Teen Missions International teams and mission trips are divided up into five different age groups.
+Teen Missions International teams and mission trips are divided up into two different age groups.